 Guides and gives users actionable items on how to safely handle their recovery phrase.

 Drilling in the larger consequences of what it means to interact with a self-custodial product is important during these first interactions with a wallet.
-Education within these beginning stages will empower users to make smart decisions, furthermore informing how they understand and handle the safety of their funds.
+Education within these beginning stages will empower users to make smart decisions, further informing how they understand and handle the safety of their funds.

 How to display a recovery phrase #